Trump says National Guard will be sent to New Orleans

 Three years later, however, shootings, carjackings and armed robberies have plummeted.
 While there has been a spike of homicides in recent weeks, the city is still on pace to have its lowest number in nearly 50 years, according to crime data from the police department.
 As of early November, the New Orleans Police Department reported 97 murders.

 Mayor-elect Helena Moreno, a Democrat who takes office in January, has firmly rejected the idea of a National Guard deployment in the blue city and has expressed concern that a federal immigration enforcement surge will lead to rights violations.
+She did not provide comment on the impending deployment.

 Outgoing Mayor LaToya Cantrell, a Democrat facing federal corruption charges, previously said the city was open to working with the federal government to improve public safety.